ata-sesli/newsprint/README.md

 - Real AppKit item reuse.
 - Better control over scrolling.
 - Better behavior with large feeds.
+- Fixed-height native collapsed cards.
-- Measured-height caching for article cards.
+- Measured-height caching only for expanded article cards.

 The app also avoids loading the whole database into the feed:

-- The active feed path uses paged SwiftData fetches.
+- The active feed path uses off-main SwiftData snapshot fetches.
 - Default page size is 750 articles.
+- A 50/50/50 render window exposes about 150 articles to the collection view at a time.
-- Additional pages load near the end of the current page.
+- Additional pages load asynchronously near the end of the current page.
 - Counts and tags are fetched separately.

 Refresh persistence is batched: